Seikilos/FAQs/Powershell/Readme.md

 See https://social.technet.microsoft.com/Forums/windowsserver/en-US/dd56862f-a0c4-4398-a2e8-689facdb31a2/trycatch-block-not-catching-error-from-addadgroupmember-cmdlet and https://technet.microsoft.com/en-us/library/hh847796.aspx

 Set ```$ErrorActionPreference = "stop"``` to ensure errors do not continue and can actually be trapped with ```trap``` statement above exiting with 1

+*Why using `Write-Output` with overhead instead of `Write-Error`?*

+Prior versions had `Write-Output` but `$ErrorActionPreference = "stop"` makes it a terminating error therefore ignoring the next exit code and returning with **0**, which again breaks behaviour of exit codes on errors.